DJBlueSlime/Documentation/Git/signing-commits.md

 ~~~
 $ gpg --version
 ~~~
-If it outputs something, yay you have it installed, search google 'How to install gpg"
+If it outputs something, congrats, you have it installed

-Then execute:
+If not search google "How to install gpg".

+# Generating a gpg key

+Execute:
 ~~~
 $ gpg --full-generate-key
 ~~~

-# Generating a GPG key

 To generate a key

-It will output this, follow me:
+It will show the following text:
 ~~~
    (1) RSA and RSA (default)
    (2) DSA and Elgamal
    (3) DSA (sign only)
    (4) RSA (sign only)
 Your selection?
-1
+[Type 1]
 RSA keys may be between 1024 and 4096 bits long.
 What keysize do you want?
-(2048) 4096
+(2048) [(GitHub needs 4096 bits long keys) Type 4096]
 Requested keysize is 4096 bits
 Please specify how long the key should be valid.
          0 = key does not expire